usvc/go-config/README.md

 ### Note on `*`Slice types

 For the slice types (`IntSlice`, `StringSlice`, `UintSlice`), when running in flag mode, the delimiter is a comma (`,`), but in environment variable mode, the delimiter is a space (` `).
 This is because of how the underlying package (`github.com/spf13/viper`) does the string splitting.

+### Note on configuration names

+The `config.Map` is used to define a dictionary of your configuration values using a `map[string]config.Config` data structure.
+The `string` becomes the name of the configuration and this `string` is manipulated before being passed to the downstream library.

+For environment variables, all non-alphanumeric characters will be converted to an underscore (`_`), and all alphabetic characters will be converted to `UPPERCASE_IN_SNAKE_CASE`.

+For flags, all non-alphanumeric characters will be converted to a hypen (`-`), and all alphabetic characters will be converted to `lowercase-in-kebab-case`.

 ## Development Runbook